jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Minimize state
 # [fit] Minimize complexity

-^ Minimize your use of state, and you'll have minimized the complexity of your program.
+^ Minimize your use of state, and you’ll have minimized the complexity of your program.
 Less complexity means more reliable, more maintainable code, and a more pleasant development experience overall.

 ---

 # [fit] Learning More

-^ Hopefully this has given you a taste of what's possible outside of the "traditional" stateful approaches to application design.
+^ Hopefully this has given you a taste of what’s possible outside of the "traditional" stateful approaches to application design.
 The info out there far exceeds what anyone could present in an hour, so here are some additional resources.

 ---